Glans penis: Structure

 The glans penis is a body of spongy erectile tissue that is moulded on the rounded ends of the two corpora cavernosa penis, extending farther on their upper than on their lower surfaces.
 It is the expanded cap of the corpus spongiosum, a sponge-like region that surrounds the male urethra within the penis maintaining it as a viable channel for ejaculation.
 The glans is covered by a stratified squamous epithelium and a dense layer of connective tissue equivalent to the dermis of typical skin.
 The papillary layer of the dermis blends into the dense connective tissue forming the tunica albuginea of the corpus spongiosum behind the glans.
 The external lining with mucosal tissue is responsible for its typical smooth texture and appearance.

 The increase of arterial flow during erection fills the erectile tissue with blood causing the glans to grow in size and sensitivity.
 While the penis is rigid when erect, the glans itself remains slightly softer.
 The soft cushiony texture of the glans absorbs impact during rigorous instances of copulation.
 The proportional size of the glans penis can vary among males.
 While the shape of the glans is typically acorn-like, in some men it might be wider in circumference than the shaft, giving the penis a mushroom-like appearance, while in others it might be narrower and more akin to a probe in shape.

 The reason for the shape of the glans is uncertain.
-Some researchers have suggested that it evolved to become acorn-, mushroom- or cone-shaped so that, during copulation, it acts to remove any semen from previous sex partners.
-However, that is not supported when looking at primate relatives which have different mating behaviors.
+Some researchers suggest that it evolved to be acorn-, mushroom-, or cone-shaped, allowing it to remove any semen from previous sexual partners during copulation.
+However, this theory is not supported when considering the mating behaviors of primate relatives, which differ.

 At the summit of the glans is the slit-like vertical external urethral orifice, called the urinary meatus, through which urine, semen and pre-ejaculatory fluid exit the penis.
 The circumference of the base of the glans forms a rounded projecting border, the corona glandis, overhanging a deep retroglandular groove known as the coronal sulcus.
 Behind the corona is the neck of the penis, which separates the glans and the penile shaft.
 Ventrally, the two glans wings merge on the midline forming the septum glandis and a triangle or a V-shaped area under it.
 The frenulum is the highly vascularized elastic band of tissue located on the underside of the glans that connects the foreskin to the head of the penis.
 The frenulum is supple enough to allow the retraction of the foreskin over the glans and pull it back when the erection is gone.
 In flaccid state, it tightens to narrow the foreskin opening.